Garhwali soldiers on the Western Front - IWC

 During an attack on the German position, he was one of a bayonet party with bombs who entered their main trench and was the first man to go round each traverse, driving back the enemy until they were eventually forced to surrender.
 He was killed during this engagement.
 He left behind a 13yr old wife, Satoori Devi, who never remarried and always wore her husband's Victoria Cross Medal pinned to her saree.

 The Gabar Singh Negi Fair amongst the Garhwali community is held annually in his memory in Chamba.
 In 1971, the Garhwali Rifles adopted the Fair, to give it a much-needed boost.
 A memorial was constructed; and with the inclusion of army traditions in the ceremonies, the Fair started attracting villagers from far and near to pay their homage to this brave soldier.
 Every year, on 20th or 21st April (depending on the Hindu calendar), the area around the Negi Memorial in Chamba comes alive with many kiosks being set up.
 This is the only fair of its kind in the state.
 The other feature of the fair is the recruitment rally conducted by the Garhwali Rifles Regimental Centre.

-The Garhwalis are hill people and a martial race but were less better known than other martial races like the Sikhs, Gurkhas, Pathans and Dogras.
-However the Garhwali contribution impressed the British with their fighting abilities on the Western Front.
+The Garhwalis are hill people and a martial race but were less good known than other martial races like the Sikhs, Gurkhas, Pathans and Dogras.
+However, the Garhwali contribution impressed the British with their fighting abilities on the Western Front.